Copper(I) chloride: History

-In 1799, J.L.
-Proust characterized the two different chlorides of copper.
-He prepared CuCl by heating CuCl2 at red heat in the absence of air, causing it to lose half of its combined chlorine followed by removing residual CuCl2 by washing with water.
+In 1799, Joseph Proust first differentiated two different chlorides of copper.
+He prepared CuCl (which he called white muriate of copper) by heating CuCl2 at red heat in the absence of air, causing it to lose half of its combined chlorine followed by removing residual CuCl2 by washing with water.

-An acidic solution of CuCl was formerly used for analysis of carbon monoxide content in gases, for example in Hempel's gas apparatus.
+An acidic solution of CuCl was formerly used to analyze carbon monoxide content in gases, for example in Hempel's gas apparatus where the CuCl absorbs the carbon monoxide.
 This application was significant during the nineteenth and early twentieth centuries when coal gas was widely used for heating and lighting.

 Synthesis

 Copper(I) chloride is produced industrially by the direct combination of copper metal and chlorine at 450–900 °C: